BertramCarlsen/bertramcarlsen.github.io/_posts/2025/2025-12-14-monitoursfour-write-up.md

 **What just happened?:**

-The backend code likely looks something like:
+We guessed correctly and the backend code likely looks something like:

 ```php
 if ($valid_token == $_GET['token']) {